-In 2020, as it has in previous election years, the Archdiocese of Detroit takes its lead from the Michigan Catholic Conference (MCC) and the U.S. Conference of Catholic Bishops (USCCB).
-These published guidelines clarify the appropriate political and electoral activity for Catholic parishes and organizations in southeast Michigan.
+In 2022, as in previous election years, the Archdiocese of Detroit takes its lead from the Michigan Catholic Conference (MCC) and the U.S. Conference of Catholic Bishops (USCCB).
+Guidelines published by these two organizations clarify the appropriate political and electoral activity for Catholic parishes and organizations in southeast Michigan.

 - Once again, the USCCB offers its teaching document on the political responsibility of Catholics – Faithful Citizenship.
 It urges pastors, along with lay and religious, to form their consciences as both faithful Catholics and American citizens with rights and duties as participants in the civil order.